 The power of dynamic surveying was never more evident than in Press Ganey’s recent work on hesitancy to get the COVID-19 vaccine.
 Analysis of over 100,000 consumer responses to surveys received between Oct.
 2, 2020, and Jan.
 16, 2021, revealed that patients were slowly starting to accept a vaccine, but they were relying on guidance from individual providers and not the government.
 This was even more true for patients who identify as Black or African American, who reported very low levels of confidence in the safety and effectiveness of the vaccine.
 Those survey results made it clear that health care organizations needed to inspire vaccine uptake by integrating communication strategies into their vaccination implementation plans at the individual, community, and broader population levels.

-On top of segmenting survey outcomes and employing dynamic measurement, natural language processing tools, such as NarrativeDX, are available to uncover and analyze additional nuance to patients’ verbatim descriptions of their experiences.
+On top of segmenting survey outcomes and employing dynamic measurement, natural language processing tools are available to uncover and analyze additional nuance to patients’ verbatim descriptions of their experiences.

 To lessen physical, mental, and emotional harm, hospitals and health care systems need to be willing to take a close look at their current data collection and how they use that data.
 Press Ganey Advisors and Strategic Consultants can support organizations in their equity work.
 Additional tools and resources are available for free upon joining the Press Ganey Equity Partnership, a collaborative dedicated to addressing health care disparities and the impact of racial inequities on patients and caregivers.
-Learn more about its mission and sign up here.
+Learn more about the Equity Partnership mission and join us.